How to Bulk Enable or Disable WooCommerce Backorders

 • Select type of edit: Set value

-• Replace existing value with this value: Add the note with a disclosure of the estimated time or procedure for the backorder
+• Replace existing value with this value: Add your custom note with a disclosure of the estimated time or procedure for the backordered item.

 • Click on Execute now.